Likhobory (Moscow Central Circle)

-Likhobory (Лихоборы) is a station on the Moscow Central Circle of the Moscow Metro that opened in September 2016.
+Likhobory (Лихоборы) is a station on the Moscow Central Circle of the Moscow Metro that opened in September 2016 in Moscow, Russia.

 Name

 Likhobory station shares its name with a station on the Little Ring railway line and Verkhniye Likhobory, a station on the Lyublinsko-Dmitrovskaya Line.
 The name is derived from an area north of Moscow along the Likhoborka River.
-The station's name during construction was Nikolaevskaya, but was changed by the city prior to the opening of the line.
+The station's working name during construction was Nikolaevskaya, but was changed by the city prior to the opening of the line.